Israeli official says the army won't withdraw from a Gaza corridor in potential jolt to truce

 The latest handover was the final one planned under the ceasefire’s first six-week phase, which expires this weekend.
 Hamas has returned 33 hostages, including eight bodies, in exchange for nearly 2,000 Palestinian prisoners.

-U.S. President Donald Trump’s Middle East envoy, Steve Witkoff, has said he wants the sides to move into negotiations on the second phase.
+Trump’s envoy, Witkoff, has said he wants the sides to move into negotiations on the second phase.
 Those talks were supposed to begin the first week of February.

 Israeli Prime Minister Benjamin Netanyahu has vowed to return all the hostages and destroy the military and governing capabilities of Hamas, which remains in control of Gaza.
 The Trump administration has endorsed both goals.